Related Links

 A student is recognized as first-generation if his/her parents (or guardians) have not received a four-year degree or higher.
 A student that qualifies for free or reduced lunch is considered to be from a low-income family setting.

-Because the Upward Bound program is federally funded, we are required to fulfill certain guidelines.
-Only two-thirds of our students must qualify through both of the above criteria.
-The other one-third of our students is permitted to only single-qualify.
+Because the Upward Bound program is federally funded, we are required to follow certain guidelines.
+At least two-thirds of our students must qualify through both of the above criteria.
+The other one-third of our students is permitted to single-qualify.

 Additional Expectations

 A primary requirement for a student to enter our program is a desire to pursue a post-secondary education.
-Although we do not have a minimum GPA requirement, students must be motivated to improve academically and have demonstrated need for support in pursuing higher education.
+Applicants must have a minimum GPA of 2.0 in order to apply to our program.
+Furthermore, students must be motivated to succeed academically and have a demonstrated need for support in pursuing higher education.

 Upward Bound recruits students with the expectation that they will participate in the program until graduation from high school.